¶¡ÏãÔ°AV

 Experiential Learning

-These are hands-on opportunities outside of the classroom that develop your skills, build your network and gain practical experience in your future career.
-Pursuing them may delay your degree completion, but only you can decide if it’s worth your time!
+These are hands-on opportunities outside of the classroom that help you develop your skills, build your network and gain practical experience in your a career.
+Pursuing them may delay your degree completion, but they may be worth the investment!

 • Co-op and other learning opportunities (i.e. work-study, study abroad, field school, etc.)